Causality, agency, decisions

 Existing methods of counterfactual reasoning turn out to be unsatisfactory both in the short term (in the sense that they systematically achieve poor outcomes on some problems where good outcomes are possible) and in the long term (in the sense that self-modifying agents reasoning using bad counterfactuals would, according to those broken counterfactuals, decide that they should not fix all of their flaws).

-I haven’t read any of those though.
-I would probably start from Wolpert and Benford (2013); David Wolpert always seems to have a good Gordian knot cutter on his multitool.
+I haven’t read any of those, though.
+I’d probably start with Wolpert and Benford (2013); David Wolpert always seems to have a good Gordian knot cutter on his analytical multitool.

 8 Updateless decision theory